-1. "Central counterparties shall approve their articles of incorporation and an internal Regulation, which shall have the status of a Securities Market regulation of order and discipline."
+Central counterparties shall approve their articles of incorporation and an internal Regulation, which shall have the status of a Securities Market regulation of order and discipline.

-Lastly, Article 104.1 of the Act establishes that:
+Lastly, Article 83.7 of the Act establishes that:

-"The central counterparty shall take the form of a public limited company and shall be recognized as system for the purposes of Act 41/1999, of 12 November, on systems for payment and securities settlement".
+The central counterparty, incorporated in Spain, shall be recognized as system for the purposes of Act 41/1999, of 12 November, on systems for payment and securities settlement.